ucm-vista/ai-training/src/index.md

           </button>
         </div>

         <p><em>Tip:</em> moving an existing chat into a project inherits the instructions/files instantly, so your old brainstorming thread can continue with the new context.
-Use project-only memory for sensitive collaborations where you don’t want cross-project bleed-through.</p>
+Use project-only memory for sensitive collaborations where you don't want cross-project bleed-through.</p>

+        <h4>Equivalent in Gemini</h4>
+        <p><strong>Gemini</strong> doesn't have a dedicated "Projects" feature yet, but you can organize conversations by naming them descriptively and using Gems (custom chatbots) with specific instructions for recurring workflows.
+Keep related chats grouped by topic and use memory to maintain context across sessions.</p>

+        <h4>Equivalent in Claude</h4>
+        <p><strong>Claude Projects</strong> work nearly identically—create a project workspace, upload files (PDFs, SOPs, datasets), add custom instructions, and all chats inside inherit that context.
+Projects support team collaboration with shared access.
+Access it at <a href="https://claude.ai" target="_blank" rel="noopener">claude.ai</a> by clicking "New project" in the sidebar.</p>

         <button type="button" class="close-section-btn" data-section="projects">Close Projects section</button>
       </div>
     </div>